metova/MetovaTestKit/README.md

 ## Asynchronous Testing

 XCTest provides asynchronous testing capabilities using `expectation(description:)` and `waitForExpectations(timeout:handler:)`.
 However, when testing simple delayed asynchronous actions, this approach can be cumbersome and the intent might not be immediately obvious.
-Using MTK's `MTKWaitThenContinueTest(after:)` utility method, these kinds of tests become simple and they read naturally.
+Using MetovaTestKit's `MTKWaitThenContinueTest(after:)` utility method, these kinds of tests become simple and they read naturally.

 ```swift
 mockUserSearchNetworkRequest(withResponseTime: 0.5)